 - FERC's Guideline 4 Consistency with NERC's Definition of a VRF.
-Failure to coordinate activities could directly affect the electrical state or the capability of the bulk power system.
+Failure to coordinate outages could directly affect the electrical state or the capability of the bulk power system.
 However, violation of this requirement is unlikely to lead to bulk power system instability, separation, or cascading failures.
 The applicable entities are always responsible for maintaining the reliability of the bulk power system regardless of the situation.
 Thus, this requirement meets NERC's criteria for a Medium VRF.
-Failure to coordinate activities will not, by itself, lead to instability, separation, or cascading failures. - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
-TOP-001-2, Requirement R5 contains only one objective.
-Therefore only one VRF was assigned.
+Failure to coordinate outages will not, by itself, lead to instability, separation, or cascading failures - FERC's Guideline 5 Treatment of Requirements that Co-mingle More Than One Objective.
+TOP-001-2 Requirement R7R6 contains only one objective.
+Therefore only one VRF was assigned to the requirement.